girozetto/solarsist/README.md

 ## Description

-"Tela" is a java program that implements graphical animations using the Swing and AWT libraries.
+"SolarSist" is a java program that implements graphical animations using the Swing and AWT libraries.
 The program creates a window, adds a panel with animation capabilities to it, and starts a thread that constantly updates the animation frames.

 ## Usage